Web Design 2000-2018

 • bright colors, large photos, and background videos.

 In 2014, Google rolled out style guides that got the name “Material Design.”
-Google developers wanted to get back to realistic design but created something more similar to flat.
+Google developers wanted to return to realistic design but created something more similar to flat.
 So what was the result?
 Textural realism, detailed minimalism.
-Displays turned into sheets of paper – an absolutely real object from this world.
+Displays turned into sheets of paper – an absolutely real objects from this world.
 However, they were complemented with easy-to-read and unusual typography, bright icons, illustrations, shades, and animations.

-It was Google Material Design that gave rise to semi-flat, a currently popular style which combines the characteristics of flat and naturalistic design.
+It was Google Material Design that gave rise to semi-flat.
+This is currently a popular style that combines flat and naturalistic design characteristics.

 Web Design Trends-07

 The formation of a mobile-first approach marks this period.
-Flat design is slowly but surely transitioning to semi-flat, which to a certain extent stops the fight between realists and minimalists.
-In this case, the popular design is airy, has minimum elements, bright typography and at the same time preserves realism with animations, dynamic pictures, and multidimensional shadows.
+Flat design is slowly but surely transitioning to semi-flat, which stops the fight between realists and minimalists to a certain extent.
+In this case, the popular design is airy, has minimum elements and bright typography, and preserves realism with animations, dynamic pictures, and multidimensional shadows.

 Main characteristics: